Orangestar12/cacobot/README.md

     "email" : "email@address.com",
     "password" : "This is your bot password.", "youtube" : {
         "DEVELOPER_KEY" : "Put your YouTube developer key here.
-Leave the other parameters alone.", "API_SERVICE_NAME" : "youtube",
+Change the request limits if you feel like it. ['youtube']['request_limit'] is the max amount of videos that can be recieved. ['log_request_limit'] is the max amount of messages .log can retrieve.", "API_SERVICE_NAME" : "youtube",
         "API_VERSION" : "v3",
         "request_limit" : 5